italia/spid-compliant-certificates/README.md

 The repository contains a solution to create X.509 certificates according to [Avviso SPID n.29 v3](https://www.agid.gov.it/sites/default/files/repository_files/spid-avviso-n29v3-specifiche_sp_pubblici_e_privati_0.pdf).

+**NOTE:** Python native implementation available at https://github.com/italia/spid-compliant-certificates-python

-**NOTE:** The solution is provided "AS-IS" and does not represent an official implementation from Agenzia per l'Italia Digitale.
+**NOTE:** The solution is provided "AS-IS" and does not represent an official implementation from Agenzia per l'Italia Digitale

 ## Private key, CSR and self-signed certificate for public sector (with Docker)